Showing posts with label cada brand. Show all posts

 The Cada Grocery store marks the newest addition to a series of Japanese-themed shops by Cada, totaling five buildings, or six if we count the Cada licensed Initial D Fujiwara Tofu Shop set C61031W.

-However, the subsequent two Japanese shops were a tad smaller and lacked the finesse of the first three.
+However, the subsequent two Japanese shops were not designed by @exesandbox and were a tad smaller and lacked the finesse of the first three.
 The fourth, dubbed the Japanese Canteen, felt a bit lackluster with its sparse and puzzling interior.
 That one ranked lowest among the five for me.
 You can read my review of it here:

 Japanese Canteen